micah-williamson/restkit/resource/README.md

 <a name="resolver"></a>
 ## Resolving Resources

-To create a resolution you need a method that will act as the resolver of that resource.
+To create a Resource Resolution you need a method that will act as the resolver of that resource.
 This can be any method decoratorated with the `Resolver` decorator.
 Resolvers must be registered with the name of the resource they are resolving, and must be unique to the application.
 In other words, you can't have multiple